Welcome! We are glad that you are here! I invite you to follow me on Pinterest, G+, Facebook and Subscribe to BJ's Homeschool.

-Are you looking for ways to encourage your kids' writing skills?
+Are you looking for ways to encourage your young child's writing skills?

 Today, I am not talking about handwriting, per se, and learning how to form the letters.
 Instead, I am looking at helping your kids to express themselves with the written word.